-The Malmaison in Glasgow is one of those amazing hotels that everyone knows about, but rarely visits outwith a special occasion.
+The Malmaison Glasgow is one of those amazing hotels that everyone knows about, but rarely visits outwith a special occasion.

 And that is a crying shame.
 I am guilty of this, the only times I have ventured through the Malmiason doors have been for Family Birthday’s, Weddings and Engagements.
 Well all of that is about to change.